xwqian1123/mStrain/README.md

 The following tests were performed on the Ubuntu 23.0.4 operating system.

 ### 1. Testing data
-unpack the file 'sim.fastq.bz2' using bzip2 command<br/>
+unpack the file 'sim.fastq.bz2' using the bzip2 command<br/>
 ```
 bzip2 -d sim.fastq.bz2
 ```